murielfritsch/Project_Back-End_Building_Node_MongoDB_API/README.md

-# In order to test the app on your computer:
+# In order to test the app:
 Clone the repo on your computer